keithalewis/papers/ftap.md

 ## Mathematical Preliminaries

 Mathematical finance involves mathematics.
+The Black-Scholes/Merton theory uses the connection between Brownian motion and partial differential equations that Kakutani and Ito showed.

+Math finance programs.

+Lack of connection to the real world.

+Importance of technology.

 Our unified approach requires far less mathematics than the standard theory.
 A complete review of what is required follows.